The Business Platinum Card® from American Express 2023 Review: Premium Travel Perks

 - Earn 1.5 points per dollar on eligible purchases of $5,000 or more, up to 1 million additional points annually.

 Membership Rewards points yield the most value when you use them to book travel.
-Every 10,000 points is worth $100 toward flights.
+Every 10,000 points are worth $100 toward flights.

 Or you could redeem them for gift cards, merchandise, statement credit or use them to pay at checkout with selected merchants.
 But the value for those redemption options falls below one cent.